lnis-uofu/ChemAirU/README.md

 - Met with the team leader Corinne Garcia about the project and logistics of working in the peoject.
 - Participated in the team socializing activity.

-<ins>Week2 Notes:</ins> <br>

-- On Wed Sep 3rd, 2024: Started reading the topic related the PhD student, Matthieu Couriol's, thesis/dissertation
-- On Thu Sep 4th, 2024: Met with the scientist Raven who leads the project

 <ins>All weekly updates will be in it's related folder on top.
 The last week will include imprivemnets from all weeks.</ins> <br>